Benefit Enrollment: An App in Trouble

 During the implementation process, I conducted usability tests to determine if my ideas were sound and quickly iterated based on the feedback.
 I worked closely with developers during this phase to make sure my prototyped ideas were successfully implemented.
 Within one month of the design being finalized, the redesigned application went live.

-The week the redesign rolled out, I took a stroll down to the Benefits department to see how things were going.
+The week the redesign rolled out, I visited the Benefits department to check on the status of the launch.
 To their shock and delight, what was normally the most chaotic week of their year was no busier than usual.
 The redesign resulted in a 95% reduction in support calls, and a direct savings of thousands of dollars due to the team of temporary workers no longer being needed.